Home > Analyses > Utilities > Dominion Energy, Inc.

 Opportunities

-• growth in natural gas distribution markets
+• Growth in regulated gas distribution markets

 Threats

-• competition from alternative energy sources
+• Competition from alternative energy providers

 Stock Price Action Analysis